US says Proud Boys were 'thirsting for violence' as Jan. 6 trial wraps up

 By Andrew Goudsward

-Assistant U.S. Attorney Conor Mulroe told a jury in a closing argument that the Proud Boys viewed themselves as a “fighting force” for former President Donald Trump and were “ready to commit violence on his behalf” in order to overturn his 2020 election defeat.
+Assistant U.S. Attorney Conor Mulroe told a jury in a closing argument that the Proud Boys viewed themselves as a “fighting force” for Republican then-President Donald Trump and were “ready to commit violence on his behalf” in order to overturn his 2020 election defeat.

 “For these defendants, politics was no longer something for the debating floor or the voting booth,” Mulroe said.
 “To them, politics meant actual physical combat.”